fifteen minutes ago book cover fifteen minutes ago book cover

 While reading this content may be intense for readers, these experiences and moments of post-traumatic stress need to be shared and heard, and will be a comfort for those going through the same rollercoaster of effects after returning from war.
 His words will not soon leave your mind.

-Educated with a degree in Mortuary Science he worked over 30 years in funeral service, retiring in 2005.
-Today, he lives with his wife, Della, in South Dakota, continues to write, speak at high school classes, and enjoy retirement.
-His daughter and granddaughter reside in Florida and his son in Oregon.
+With a degree in Mortuary Science, he worked in the funeral service industry for over thirty years before retiring in 2005.
+Today, he lives with his wife of fifty-three years, Della, in Brookings, South Dakota.
+He continues to write, is actively involved in public speaking, and enjoys retirement.
+His daughter, Jennifer, and granddaughter, Tatum, reside in Florida, while his son, Mark, and his wife, Angie, live in Oregon.

 Author's website: www.FifteenMinutesAgo.com